fasiha/ebisu/README.md

   """Find the half-life corresponding to a time-based prior on recall. 🏀""" from scipy.optimize import brentq return brentq(lambda now: predictRecall(prior, now) - percentile, mint, maxt)

+def defaultModel(t, alpha=4.0, beta=None):
+  """Convert recall probability prior's raw parameters into a model object. 🍗

+  `t` is your guess as to the half-life of any given fact, in units that you must be consistent with throughout your use of Ebisu.

+  `alpha` and `beta` are the parameters of the Beta distribution that describe your beliefs about the recall probability of a fact `t` time units after that fact has been studied/reviewed/quizzed.
+If they are the same, `t` is a true half-life, and this is a recommended way to create a default model for all newly-learned facts.
+If `beta` is omitted, it is taken to be the same as `alpha`.
+  """
+  return (alpha, beta or alpha, t)
 ```

-With the exception of `priorToHalflife` and `predictRecallVar`, all the above functions are considered core Ebisu functions and any implementation should provide them:
+With the exception of `defaultModel`, `priorToHalflife`, `predictRecallVar`, all the above functions are considered core Ebisu functions and any implementation should provide them:
 - `predictRecall` and
 - `updateRecall`,
 - aided by helper functions